hmxmilohax/rb3-pc/_english/rpcn.md

 You will be prompted for an **email address** so you can receive a **verification token**:
 ![A screenshot of RPCS3's RPCN: Email menu with an email (twice for verification) set and "OK" highlighted](https://raw.githubusercontent.com/hmxmilohax/rb3-pc/main/assets/images/rpcn/email.png "RPCN: Email")

-You will next be asked to confirm your account's creation. **Click “Yes”**.
+Next, you will be asked to confirm your account's creation. **Click “Yes”**.

 ![A screenshot of RPCS3's RPCN: Account Creation popup, asking the user if they're ready to create their account, with "Yes" highlighted](https://raw.githubusercontent.com/hmxmilohax/rb3-pc/main/assets/images/rpcn/confirm.png "RPCN: Account Creation")

-Now go to your email inbox to check for your verification token.
-You may have to wait a few minutes to get it.
+Now **go to your email inbox to check for your verification token.
+The email will be called “Your token for RPCN”** You may have to wait a few minutes to get it.
 If you're still waiting, check your spam inbox.
-The email will be called **“Your token for RPCN.”
-Copy the token**:
+**Copy the token**:

 ![A screenshot of an email labeled "Your Token for RPCN" with a token below what username it's for](https://raw.githubusercontent.com/hmxmilohax/rb3-pc/main/assets/images/rpcn/emailtoken.png "Your token for RPCN")